macey26/100-days-of-code/r1-log.md

 Feel a little defeated by today, but made some good progress on a few things.

+###R1D18
-###R1D18 Working on my rock paper scissors project, learning more about functions and conditionals as I go.
+ Working on my rock paper scissors project, learning more about functions and conditionals as I go.

 its going slowly slowly, but I am determinded not to give up on it.

+### R1D19
-### R1D19 Stuck on a function, it keeps returning undefined when I run it, spent hours on it work and its probably the simplest solution.
+Stuck on a function, it keeps returning undefined when I run it, spent hours on it work and its probably the simplest solution.
 Can anyone see what I have done wrong?
 (https://github.com/macey26/rock-paper-scissors)

+### R1D20
+Thanks to @fultonium helping me with my function return, I was able to complete the script for that function and create the next function for my Rock paper scissors game.
+I feel a real sense of accomplishment and I feel i understand functions and conditionals a whole lot better.

+### R1D21
+Spent some time making a loop for my Rock Paper Scissors game, that was interesting.
+Also read some of Scope and Closures from the @YDKJS series.